William Rees Jeffreys: Highways advocacy

+The Royal Commission proposed similar schemes of segregation in its report, distinguishing between slow and fast vehicular traffic, with rapid transit (i.e. limited stop) tramway cars in the middle of the roadway.

 Jeffreys also had roles with the Commercial Motor Users' Association and the Institution of Automobile Engineers (he was honorary treasurer from 1910 to 1933; the IAE merged into the Institution of Mechanical Engineers in 1947), (Note: The IAE also had cycling origins.
 It was founded as the Cycle Engineers' Institute in Birmingham in 1898, becoming the Automobile and Cycle Engineers' Institute in 1904 before dropping the cycling reference in 1906 to become the Incorporated Institution of Automobile Engineers, and finally the Institution of Automobile Engineers (1911–1947).) founded the Motor Union Insurance Co Ltd (he was a director for 23 years), and he became a life member of the RAC.
 In 1908, he was also appointed secretary of the British Section of the Permanent International Association of Road Congresses (PIARC), a role which he later said "enabled gaps in my own knowledge to be filled from first hand information given by men who held positions of authority."